jamescowens/Boxel-Demo/README.md

 You should see your boxelized face in your browser window.
 These frames are being published on the Redis PUB/SUB channel "boxel" and can be drawn by subscribed clients on a Minecraft server.

+# License
+This repository and its code are made available under a BSD 3-Clause license, which can be found [here](https://github.com/VerizonCraft/Boxel-demo/blob/master/LICENSE)